meritechsolutions/azm_db_merge/README.md

 For further info on the data structure and how to access the imported data, please see the section **[How to access the imported data](#how-to-access-the-imported-data)** further below.

-The current azm_db_merge support for PostgreSQL and Microsoft SQL Server implementation (through pyodbc + "SQL Server Natve Client 11.0" ODBC driver) has full support for all azm_db_merge features:
+The current azm_db_merge support for PostgreSQL has full support for all azm_db_merge features:
 - auto table create
 - if table already exists in server, auto add of coulmns found in .azm to server
 - very fast import speed through bulk insert operations.
 (A 1 hour lte/wcdma drive takes about 10 seconds to import for MSSQL and around 4.3 seconds for PostgreSQL).